-Most people opt for hiring a scooter, but if you’re like me and have never used one before you might not be all that confident in riding one, especially when you’re expected to hand your passport over as collateral.
+Most people opt for hiring a scooter to get around Chiang Rai, but if you’re like me and have never used one before you might not be all that confident in riding one, especially when you’re expected to hand your passport over as collateral.

-Another way to tick off the list of things to do in Chiang Rai is to pay around 1,000 baht for a tour.
-This involves zipping around nine different attractions in a single day, including Wat Rong Khun, or the ‘White Temple’.
+Another way to tick off the list of things to do in Chiang Rai is to pay for a guided bike tour.
+This is a good option if you’re short of time, but it was a little beyond our humble backpacking budget at the time.